cjdbarlow/bedside-notebook/disease/haeme/dic.md

 	* Anaemia
 	Microangiopathic haemolytic anaemia.
 	* Thrombocytopaenia
-	Low or rapidly decreasing.
+	Low or rapidly decreasing
-* Coagulation
+.* Coagulation
 	* Assays (PT, APTT)
 	Prolonged, but this may be minimal.
 	* Fibrinogen